 OSRS Introduces Giants’ Foundry

-The Smithing skill in OSRS is a skill that is in dire need of an update.
-With a few exceptions like cannonballs, bars, or ammunition, Smithing does not bring much to the game.
-It is a skill many trains for completing quests or achievement diaries, not for being able to access a higher level of content within the skill.
-If you want to, you can earn a decent amount of OSRS GP while semi-AFKing cannonballs, but training Smithing like this is not the way to go as the XP rates are super low.
+The Smithing skill in OSRS is something that is in dire need of an update.
+With a few exceptions like cannonballs, bars, or ammunition, it does not bring much to the game.
+The skill trains for completing quests or achievement diaries, but it does not provide access to a higher level of content within the skill, with super low XP rates.
 If you spend the right amount of OSRS gold, you can train Smithing at the Blast Furnace with great XP rates, but to what end…?
-Higher-level Smithing does not unlock anything helpful except the diaries and quests.
-Even as an Ironman, you do not need a high-level Smithing, as most of the stuff you could create through Smithing is obtainable from monster drops.

 Giants’ Foundry Requirements